[web-tips > horizontal menu]

 </div> <!-- end the menuh div -->

-The import things to realize here are:
+The important things to realize here are:

 1. The csshover.htc code coupled with the sniffer code makes IE act as it should.
 If it were not for those pieces of code, IE would just sit there.